aidenybai/million/README.md

 Looking for the docs?
 Check the [documentation](https://million.dev) or the [Contributing Guide](https://github.com/aidenybai/million/blob/main/.github/CONTRIBUTING.md) out.
 We also recommend reading [_Virtual DOM: Back in Block_](https://million.dev/blog/virtual-dom) to learn more about Million.js's internals.

 Want to talk to the community?
-Hop in our [Discord](https://discord.gg/X9yFbcV2rF) and share your ideas and what you've build with Million.js.
+Hop in our [Discord](https://discord.gg/X9yFbcV2rF) and share your ideas and what you've built with Million.js.

 Find a bug?
 Head over to our [issue tracker](https://github.com/aidenybai/million/issues) and we'll do our best to help.
 We love pull requests, too!